Menton Lemon Festival

 Add to that its imposing Italianate architecture, its mouth-watering French cuisine – and no pesky mosquitoes!

-No wonder then, that this part of the Côte d’Azur has always been a huge draw for visitors.
+No wonder then that this part of the Côte d’Azur has always been a massive draw for visitors.

-The lure of nearby Monte Carlo and Nice makes Menton an ideal base for a tour of the swanky French Riviera, and those in the know come back all year round for its fabulous festivals.
-But only Menton has a celebration of citrus fruit.
+The lure of nearby Monte Carlo and Nice makes Menton an ideal base for a tour on the French Riviera, and those in the know come back all year round for its fabulous festivals.